 How good is Malwarebytes?

-Having written this Malwarebytes review, I can gladly tell you that this antimalware software is a decent one.
+Malwarebytes is a decent antivirus tool.
 In comparison to its previous versions, it has greatly improved in terms of performance and virus detection rates.
 The current version will surely protect your device even from zero-day threats.

 However, there are some downsides, too.
 Even though Malwarebytes is safe and good enough for an experienced user, those who are not really tech-savvy might struggle a little when encountering a problem.
 That’s because Malwarebytes is a bit limited in the customer support department, offering only email support and FAQ sections.